schemil053/ScheCPUEmulator/README.md

 ### Registers
 - The CPU has 5 registers:
    - A, B, C, D: currently unused (highlang uses them, but I want to add more functions that rely on them in the future)
-   - BOOL: The bool register stores the result of the last operation
+   - BOOL: The bool register stores the result of the last boolean-resulting operation

 ### Memory management
 - The memory management in this emulator is simplified but includes a distinct separation between program instructions and data.